cilvrRG/RL/README.md

   - Other communication channels ( Facebook groups?, Slack? ) [TBD].

 ###Organization
-The RG is initially organized by J.Bruna, K. Cho, S. Sukhbaatar, K. Ross, D. Sontag.
+The RG is initially organized by J.Bruna, K. Cho, S. Sukhbaatar, K. Ross, D. Sontag, with help from the rest of the CILVR group.

 ### Tentative Agenda